blouk/13.0-Jaroka/README.md

 ## Deploy a module
-Install the module base_import_module
-Then it's possible to zip the module and deploy it.
+Install the module base_import_module then it's possible to zip the module and deploy it.